-There were no events in 2019 that warranted samples being taken at an outfall location as a result of a known or suspected illicit discharge.
+There were no events in 2022 that warranted samples being taken at an outfall location as a result of a known or suspected illicit discharge.

-As part of the City's Stormwater Credit Program, one participant does perform its own sample testing at discharge locations.
-These records are kept by the applicant and they coordinate directly with DEQ to meet requirements of their 1200-Z permit.
+As part of the City's Stormwater Credit Program, one participant performs their own sampling and testing at discharge locations.
+The applicant keeps these records, and they coordinate directly with DEQ to meet the requirements of their 1200-Z permit.